stnert/Unforgivable-vigilance/README.md

 Visualizing the Length of the Fine Print, for 14 Popular Apps -> https://www.visualcapitalist.com/terms-of-service-visualizing-the-length-of-internet-agreements/

 Protect your freedom and privacy; join us in creating an Internet that's safer from surveillance -> https://www.fsf.org/campaigns/surveillance/

+We have nothing to hide, only everything to protect  -> https://www.fsf.org/blogs/community/we-have-nothing-to-hide-only-everything-to-protect

 No More Ransom -> https://www.nomoreransom.org/pt/index.html